TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 ***MDCB Secret***

-In order to set the secret for accessing MDCB secure HTTP endpoints through a Kubernetes secret, please use tyk-mdcb.mdcb.useSecretName, where the secret should contain a key called `securitySecret`.
+In order to set the secret for accessing MDCB secure HTTP endpoints through a Kubernetes secret, please use tyk-`mdcb.mdcb.useSecretName`, where the secret should contain a key called `securitySecret`.

 ***Tyk Developer Portal License***